The Non Diet Diet

 -I try to bring paper bags from previous market visits and cotton bags to avoid coming home with single use plastic bags.

 Have fun, enjoy your food, eat slowly: It takes your stomach 20’ to tell your brain that it’s full.

 Breathe! do breath work and meditate regularly to see clearer, focus and feel good.
 Puddicomb suggests 10’/day.

 When it comes to seeking help, I go to people I trust know their stuff.
 As we go to the dentist for our teeth, or to the the beautician for our nails…I seek advice from a certified nutritionist for gut issues, energy level, body weight and skin condition.
 This is how important food is.
 I was lucky to meet and interview someone I can highly recommend.
 August Hergescheimer knows what he is talking about and can proof it by representing how it works on himself .
 He offers online courses for a perfect personalized diet plan.
 Nothing fancy, very realistic and achievable.

-As for keeping up my cooking skills aligned with newly learned information on nutrition, I love to let chefs inspire me, particularly these ones.
+As for keeping up my cooking skills, aligned with newly acquired information on nutrition, I love to let chefs inspire me, particularly these ones.
 All easy enough for an everyday family meal plan, healthy and delicious.

 Jamie Oliver has proven his skills in the kitchen, with recipes supporting a healthy life through nutrition more than enough to trust his ways.

 Gwyneth Paltrow and her team at Goop are wellness prevailers.
 Recipes shared from Mothers to Mothers.
 What’s not to trust?